Coalition Avenir Québec: Ideology and policies

+The party has been described as right-wing populist and conservative nationalist, as well as anti-immigration and sceptical of multiculturalism.

-The party long described itself as being neither of the left nor the right: it is not particularly economically conservative, with economic policies similar to the Quebec Liberal Party and social policies to their right.
-However, its politics have been described in the press as centre-right and populist by Quebec standards.
-From the time the CAQ's merger with the ADQ until the Conservative Party of Quebec gained its first MNA in 2021, the CAQ was the right-most party in the National Assembly.
+The party self-described itself as being neither of the left nor the right: it is not particularly economically conservative, with economic policies similar to the Quebec Liberal Party and social policies to their right.
+However, its politics have been described in the press as centre-right and populist.
+From the time the CAQ's merger with the ADQ until the Conservative Party of Quebec gained its first MNA in 2021, the CAQ was the most right-wing party in the National Assembly.

-The party includes former federal Conservatives, provincial Liberals and ex-péquistes.
+The party includes former federal Conservatives, former provincial Liberals and ex-péquistes.

+Economy, Healthcare and Education

 The party proposes government investment in education and partial decentralization of the healthcare system.
 They promise "to further develop the entrepreneurial culture in Québec" and provide government resources for the private sector.
 The party also supports austerity "to provide the government with the flexibility it needs to adapt to the ongoing changes in the economy"; one measure specifically mentioned is leaving 6,000 open Hydro-Québec employment positions unfilled.

 The party supports abolishing school boards and increasing the autonomy of principals and their governing boards.